Aeroflot Flight 101/X-20: Synopsis

 At an altitude of 3000 meters the flight contacted air traffic control and received permission to descend to an altitude of 700 m.
-The landing was to be carried out on a bearing of 230°.
-The controller did warn of the presence of fog at the airport, but said that it had subsided a bit and it probably he did not expect visibility to go below the minimum safe level.
-The crew began to execute the approach as planned, but by the fourth turn the aircraft was 500 m to the right of the center of the runway.
-When the flight was 10 km away from the runway, the controller instructed the flight to decrease altitude to 300 m and warned that visibility was starting to worsen.
-When the aircraft was 8.5 km from the end of the runway it entered the glidepath and continued decreasing altitude for the landing.
+The landing was to be carried out on runway 23.
+The controller did warn of the presence of fog at the airport, but said that it had subsided a bit and he did not expect visibility to go below the minimum safe level.
+The crew began to execute the approach as planned, but after turning onto final approach the aircraft was 500 m to the right of the centerline of the runway.
+When the aircraft was 10 km away from the runway threshold, the controller instructed the crew to decrease altitude to 300 m and warned that visibility was starting to worsen.
+When the aircraft was 8.5 km from the end of the runway it established itself on the glidepath and continued its descent for the landing.

-The visibility at the airfield had reached 800 m, well below the minimum safe distance; the controller did not inform the flight or the operations manager of the situation.
-The current conditions required the flight to be switched to the alternate airport but it was not.
+The visibility at the airfield had reached 800 m, well below the published minimum; the controller did not inform the flight or the operations manager of the situation.
+As a result, the aircraft continued its approach instead of diverting to its alternate, as conditions required it to do.
 The non-directional beacon lights pulsed, but the aircraft began to deviate to the left slightly.
 The controller notified the crew of the deviation and instructed them to correct course by 2° and follow the lights to approach the runway.
-The crew confirmed hearing what the controller said and stated that they saw the beacon lights.
-The controller then instructed the flight to change course by 3°; the aircraft went from being slightly to the left of the runway to slightly to the right.
-The controller advised the crew to abort the landing and do a go-around, but the crew ignored the instruction and continued with the landing.
+The crew acknowledged the controller's transmission and stated that they saw the beacon lights.
+The controller then instructed the flight to change course by 3°, with the result that the aircraft went from being slightly to the left of the extended centreline to slightly to the right.
+The controller advised the crew to execute a missed approach, but the crew ignored the instruction and continued with the landing.